Mountain tips for newbies

 • Keep pet food inside or remove all uneaten food.

-To report nuisance wildlife such as bears, please call the nearest Arizona Game and Fish Department regional office during weekday business hours.
-The Pinetop Regional Office’s phone number is (928) 367-4281.
+To report nuisance wildlife such as bears, call the nearest Arizona Game and Fish Department regional office during weekday business hours.
+The Pinetop Regional Office’s phone number is 928-367-4281.

 Sunscreen